A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Two applications

-As a last comment on the logical particularities of the proofs towards Plant's theorem, we want to note in the context of Miyadera's lemma from \cite{Miy1971} that the only properties of $\langle\cdot,\cdot\rangle_s$ required in the proof given in \cite{Miy1971} are the properties discussed in Section \ref{sec:supremumIP} and the fact that the proof given by Crandall in \cite{Cra1973} actually only invokes this result for $x\in\mathrm{dom}A$.
-Lastly, the $\zeta^*\in J(x-x_0)$ can be assumed to coincide with $j_{v,y_0}$.
-These properties are crucial for actually formalizing this use of Miyadera's lemma in the system $H^\omega_p+(+)$ and thus they lie at the heart of the above extraction.
+As a last comment on the logical particularities of the proofs towards Plant's theorem, we want to note in the context of Miyadera's lemma from \cite{Miy1971} that the only properties of $\langle\cdot,\cdot\rangle_s$ required in the proof given in \cite{Miy1971} are the properties discussed in Section \ref{sec:supremumIP}.
+Further, by the fact that the proof given by Crandall in \cite{Cra1973} of his respective result actually only invokes Miyadera's lemma for $x\in\mathrm{dom}A$ and for \emph{some} $\zeta^*\in J(x-x_0)$, this $\zeta^*$ can thus for simplicity be assumed to coincide with $j_{v,y_0}$ for $v\in Ax$ witnessing $x\in\mathrm{dom}A$ and $y_0\in Ax_0$ as in Miyadera's lemma.
+So, combined we have that this use of Miyadera's lemma in the context of the proof of Plant's result immediately formalizes in the system $H^\omega_p+(+)$.

 We now consider the theorem of Reich (which features less logical subtleties).
 The main object featuring in Reich's proof is the value $d$, the infimum over norms of all elements in the range of the operator.
-Internally in $H^\omega_p$, this value can be represented by adding a further constant of type $1$ which we, for simplicity, also denote by $d$ together with a further constant $f^{\mathbb{N}\to\mathbb{N}}$ representing the witness for the monotone Dialectica interpretation of the property
+Internally in $H^\omega_p$, this value can be represented by adding a further constant of type $\mathbb{N}^\mathbb{N}$ which we, for simplicity, also denote by $d$ together with a further constant $f^{\mathbb{N}\to\mathbb{N}}$ representing the witness for the monotone Dialectica interpretation of the property

 expressing that $d$ indeed is the said infimum.
 So, we can concretely facilitate the use of $d$ by adding the following two axioms for $d$: